African-American history

 In early 2021, the Graham City Council took up a proposal to re-name Sesquicentennial Park, also on Court Square, for Wyatt Outlaw.
 His great-great grandson, Samuel Merritt, thought the re-naming “a great idea.”
 His father was Wyatt Outlaw’s youngest child.
 But growing up in Henderson, Merritt heard little about the crime: “I guess, for reasons of hurt, it was never fully discussed,” he told Kristy Bailey.

 At its February 2, 2021 meeting, the City Council unanimously denied the proposal and suggested that proponents of honoring Outlaw take up a fundraising campaign to finance such a memorial and the procuring of the land on which to put it.
-Meanwhile, the county has erected an iron fence around the Confederate, who now resembles a prisoner of war more than a sentinel on the lookout for Yankees.
+Meanwhile, the county has erected an iron fence around its Confederate, who now resembles a prisoner of war more than a sentinel on the lookout for Yankees.

 Before the fence was installed, the county had “relied on portable barricades and round-the-clock surveillance to protect the 108-year-old tribute to local residents who fought for the Confederacy.”
 The 8′ Impasse II Gauntlet Ameristar steel fence was installed in April 2021; it cost “at least $32,100,” Thomas Murawski reported for the Alamance News.
 On July 4, 2022 a suspected drunk driver crashed his pick up truck into the fence at 4:36 a.m.
-Video footage shows the truck stayed on the scene for 12 minutes, with “various other drivers appearing to stop to ask if the driver of the truck needed assistance.”
+Video footage shows the truck stayed on the scene for 12 minutes, with “various other drivers appearing to stop to ask if the (White) driver of the truck needed assistance.”
 The driver left the scene.
 Graham police didn’t learn of the incident until it was reported to them on July 6.

 While researching 61 Colored Citizens Terrorized by Kuklux in and near Alamance County, North Carolina, 1868-70, I found unsettling answers to inquiries about the local legacy of race violence.
 One classmate wrote to me, “I remember walking home from school and having to ‘jump’ the side ditch to avoid being run over by a school bus full of White students who were spitting out the window at me.
 I remember a clerk at the Five and Dime in downtown Graham not wanting me to put the money in her hand.
 I guess she was afraid to touch me.
 I however, told her that I would stay there until she held out her hand.
 I remember the Klan getting word to my father that they were going to burn a cross in our front yard.”